 Skip to content

-Home > Hospitals And Services > Services A to Z > Mental Health Improvement > Infant and Maternal Mental Health
+Home > Hospitals And Services > Services A to Z > Mental Health Improvement > Infant, Early Years and Maternal Mental Health

-This page provides information on Infant and Maternal Mental Health including resources, useful reading and shares some of the work happening across Greater Glasgow and Clyde.
+This page provides information on Infant, Early Years, and Maternal Mental Health including resources, useful reading, and shares some of the work happening across Greater Glasgow and Clyde.

-• Infant Mental Health is the development of a healthy mind in the infant.
-It describes the social and emotional wellbeing and development of children in the earliest years of life.
+• Infant and Early Years Mental Health: An infant is a child from birth until about 1 year old, while the ‘Early Years’ refers to children who are under the age of five.
+Infant and early years mental health therefore is about the social and emotional wellbeing and development of children in the earliest years of life.
 It reflects whether children have the secure, responsive relationships that they need to thrive.
 It is often an overlooked and misunderstood subject.

-Why should we focus on Infant and Maternal Mental Health?
+Why should we focus on Infant, Early Years, and Maternal Mental Health?

 Becoming a parent is often portrayed as a joyous time, however for many the reality is very different with reports showing that 1 in 5 women and 1 in 10 men and partners are affected by mental health problems during pregnancy and the first year after birth.
-The stigma and fear associated with perinatal mental health can leave those affected feeling inadequate as a parent, isolated and vulnerable and can impede or delay getting help, treatment and recovery.
+The stigma and fear associated with perinatal mental health can leave those affected feeling inadequate as a parent, isolated, and vulnerable.
+It can impede or delay getting help, treatment, and recovery.

 Whilst the perinatal period can be a vulnerable time for all women and their families, research highlights that those with protected characteristics including women of colour, LGBTQ and young parents are at greater risk of developing mental health problems.
 Their vulnerability is further intensified due to additional factors of culture and ethnicity, stigma attached to mental health, language barriers, poverty, discrimination, lack of awareness of supports available and many more.